Skip to content

 Tool Calls

 The toolCalls array captures what the AI agent did during execution.
 The conversationUpdated event fires when each tool starts and completes.
-A tool call without a result is still running; once result is present, the tool has finished.
+A tool call with status: 'running' has no result; once status: 'done', result contains the truncated result string.

 Data Types